elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`
 `Scan a name given the rider.`
 `Find a type given the name and the type index.`
-`If the type is nil, abort with "'" then the name then "' is an invalid unit of measure." and the literal's locus; exit.` `If the type cannot be reduced to "number", abort with "'" then the name then "' is an invalid unit of measure." and the literal's locus; exit.`
+`If the type is nil, abort with "_'_" then the name then "_' is an invalid unit of measure._" and the literal's locus; exit.` `If the type cannot be reduced to "_number", abort with "_'_" then the name then "_' is an invalid unit of measure._" and the literal's locus; exit.`
 `Put the type's scale into a final ratio.`
 `If the type's scale is 0, put 1/1 into the final ratio.` `Multiply the final ratio by the ratio.`
 `Reduce the final ratio.`
-`If the final ratio's denominator is 0, abort with "We seem to have an invalid unit of measure here." and the literal's locus.`
+`If the final ratio's denominator is 0, abort with "_We seem to have an invalid unit of measure here._" and the literal's locus.`
 `Put the final ratio's numerator divided by the final ratio's denominator into a number.` `Put the type's name into the literal's type name.` `Convert the number to the literal's data.`